 Auschwitz-Birkenau, also simply called Auschwitz concentration camp, is the largest of the Nazi concentration and death camps.
 Located in southern Poland near Krakow, this museum attracts over 2 million visitors per year.
-A visit here is somber, emotional, and thought provoking, and it is one of the most popular day trips from Krakow.
+A visit here is somber, emotional, and thought provoking.
+In this guide, learn how to visit Auschwitz on a day trip from Krakow.

 There are numerous options for getting to and touring Auschwitz-Birkenau.
-To help you plan the perfect visit, we cover everything you need to know, from scheduling tours, arranging transportation, and what to expect while you are here.
+To help you plan your visit, we cover everything you need to know, from scheduling tours, arranging transportation, and what to expect while you are here.

 A Brief History of Auschwitz-Birkenau